emvi/oogway/README.md

 | markdown | Renders given markdown file as HTML using Go text templates.
 Use the full path for the template name. | `{{markdown "content/blog/article.md" .}}` |
 | markdownBlock | Renders a block from given markdown file as HTML using Go text templates.
 Use the full path for the template name. | `{{markdownBlock "content/blog/article.md" "blockName" .}}` |

-For more functions, check out the [Sprig documentation](github.com/Masterminds/sprig).
+For more features, see the [Sprig documentation](github.com/Masterminds/sprig).

 ## Using Oogway as a Library

-Oogway is designed to be used as a standalone server but also as a library.
+Oogway is designed to be used as a standalone server, but also as a library.
-You can add your own template functions for more advanced functionality and use-cases and embed them into your application.
+You can add your own template functions for more advanced functionality and use cases and embed them in your application.
-Simply `go get` it and call it anywhere in your application to boot up a web server.
+Just `go get` it and call it anywhere in your application to start a web server.

 ```
 import (